Adobe expects strong corporate demand to boost subscriber growth

-Adobe Systems Inc (ADBE.O), known for its Photoshop and Acrobat software, expects subscriber growth to top the 331,000 it added in the third quarter due to strong demand from corporate customers.
+Adobe Systems Inc, known for its Photoshop and Acrobat software, expects subscriber growth to top the 331,000 it added in the third quarter due to strong demand from corporate customers.

 Shares of the company rose more than 5 percent in trading after the bell.